-- 1. Login into NETLAB+ VE with the administrator account. - 2.
+- 1. Log in to NETLAB+ VE with the administrator account. - 2.
 Select the Pods icon.

-- 3. Click on the master pod. - 4.
-Make sure the pod is offline by selecting Take Pod Offline.

-5. Click the Clone Pod button to create a new pod, based on the settings and snapshots of this pod.
+- 3. Click on your master pod. - 4.
+Make sure the pod is offline by selecting Take Pod Offline. - 5.
+Click the Clone Pod button to create a new pod-based on the settings and snapshots of this pod.

-- 6. Input a new ID value into the New Pod ID field.
+6. Input a new ID value into the New Pod ID field.
 It is advised to keep the pods in numerical order.
 If the pod IDs are not in numerical order, they will not show up in the scheduler in numerical order.
+Click Next.

-Click Next. - 7.
-Enter a name for the cloned pod into the New Pod Name text field.
-For example, RH124_RHEL8_H120_S1001.
+Enter a name for the cloned pod into the New Pod Name field.
+For example, HSN_H120_S1001.
 Click Next.